 The University of Liverpool provides one of the largest concentrations of health and life science expertise in the UK.
 Students are exposed to the latest research, benefit from expert teaching and supervision, and gain highly respected University of Liverpool qualifications.
 Our PhD completion rates are amongst the highest in the UK; we were rated third in the UK for PhD completion in the most recent HEFCE analysis.

 Liverpool is one of the most creative, inspiring and cost-effective cities in the UK.
 With its diverse and challenging urban health population, the city provides a valuable setting for research in the health and life sciences.

-The Faculty of Health and Life Sciences covers a spectrum of health and disease related research from our world-leading research into drug safety, infectious diseases, and personalised medicine, to our emerging themes such as healthy living and ageing, food security and genomics to biological systems.
+The Faculty of Health and Life Sciences covers a spectrum of health and disease related research from our world-leading research into infectious diseases, personalised medicine and drug safety to our emerging themes such as healthy living and ageing, food security and genomics to biological systems.

-The Faculty is made up of five research Institutes; please click on any of the links to learn more about their current PhD opportunities.
+Research opportunities exist in six of the Faculty’s Institutes; please click on any of the links to learn more about their current PhD opportunities.

-The Institute of Ageing and Chronic Disease is the Faculty’s centre for research into musculoskeletal biology, eye and vision sciences, obesity and endocrinology as they apply to older people and the chronically ill.
+The Institute of Ageing and Chronic Disease is the Faculty’s centre for research into musculoskeletal biology and eye and vision sciences as they apply to older people and the chronically ill.
 The Institute aims to improve the quality of life for millions of people worldwide by discovering new treatments and prevention methods.